LNFWebsite/Streamly/README.md

 Streamly is an open-source web-based YouTube video queue.

-This differs from YouTube's normal playlist functionality by allowing you to manipulate the playlist while playing it (thus, queue).
+This differs from YouTube's normal playlist functionality by allowing you to manipulate the playlist while playing it (thus making it a queue).

 Streamly puts you in charge of your playlist by saving all video information necessarry to play (name, time, video_id) with the playlist.
 To save your playlist, simply bookmark the open tab of Streamly or click "Save Playlist" to copy a link to your clipboard.